-Setting departments often have maintenance tasks that can be done by interns or volunteers, but sometimes insurance policies dictate what non-employees are allowed to do so the gym may be limited depending on how they’ve structured things.
+Setting departments often have maintenance tasks that can be done by interns or volunteers.
+Still, sometimes insurance policies dictate what non-employees are allowed to do, so the gym may be limited depending on how they’ve structured things.
 Some gyms have paid internship programs or similar opportunities that you can apply for.
 If they don’t have an existing program, they may be willing to start one.

 Make sure the Head Setter knows you’re interested and you’re willing and able to do what you can to be involved and start to learn.
-If you already work for the gym that can be a plus, and sometimes to work your way into setting you’ll also have to work the front desk or in another department like coaching.
-These jobs actually go hand in hand with setting as they allow you to better know and understand the gym’s user groups so, when you do get to set, you’ll do a better job of taking care of the gym’s member base.
+If you already work for the gym, that can be a plus, and sometimes to work your way into setting, you’ll also have to work the front desk or in another department like coaching.
+These jobs go hand in hand with setting as they allow you to know better and understand the gym’s user groups so, when you do get to set, you’ll do a better job of taking care of the gym’s member base.

 If your gym has no structure in place: